wordsnlogic/AI-Vale-Workflow/README.md

 ## Example output (exact terminal output)

 The examples below show **exactly what the script prints in the terminal**.

-Tables may appear vertically expanded due to fixed-width wrapping—this is intentional and mirrors real CLI behavior.
+Tables may appear vertically expanded due to fixed-width wrapping.
+This is intentional and mirrors real CLI behavior.

 Each example includes:
 - A short readable summary